 (You can find the exact measurements and instructions in the recipe card at the end of this page.)

 If you’re using dried chickpeas, rinse and soak for about 8 hours or even overnight if possible.
 One cup of chickpeas will plump up to 2 and a quarter cups when soaked.
 Rinse again, add 4 cups of water and 1/2 teaspoon each of turmeric and salt.

-Cooking in an instant pot
+How to cook in an instant pot

 Pressure-cook for 12 minutes at high pressure and wait for natural pressure release.
 Drain and cool the chickpeas.

-Cooking in a pressure cooker (stovetop)
+How to cook in a pressure cooker (stovetop)